TITLE L

 483-B:5 Enforcement by Commissioner; Duties; Woodland Buffer. –

-I. The commissioner, with the advice and assistance of the office of energy and planning, department of resources and economic development and department of agriculture, markets, and food, shall enforce the provisions of this chapter.
+I. The commissioner, with the advice and assistance of the office of planning and development, department of natural and cultural resources and department of agriculture, markets, and food, shall enforce the provisions of this chapter.

 III.
 [Repealed.]